 What is Medication-induced Mitochondrial Damage?

-Prescription medications have now emerged as a major cause of mitochondrial damage .
+Having a healthy mitochondria is vital for the proper functioning and efficacy of drugs, as these cellular powerhouses play a crucial role in drug metabolism and response within the body.
+Prescription medications have now emerged as a major cause of mitochondrial damage.
 Many classes of drugs have been documented to damage mitochondria and mitochondrial damage is now thought to be the underlying mechanism by which many drug side effects occur.

 Drug classes shown to cause mitochondrial damage include: